.NET MAUI QR Code Scanner

 MainPage.xaml - Use

-FilePickerto let the user select a QR code image from the device - Load the image wrap it in a
+FilePickerto let the user select a QR code image from the device - Load the image and wrap it in a

 QrImageInput - Call